 Crucially, zero emissions vehicles – which basically means electric cars – pay much less Benefit-in-Kind (BiK) taxing than a petrol or diesel car.
 The government has confirmed that this tax advantage will run through until at least 2028, which has seen an increasing number of EV customers switching from traditional car finance to salary sacrifice.

 Read more: How salary sacrifice makes EVs cheaper

 So which company car scheme is going to work for you?
 Depending on your employer’s policies, you may not get a choice in the matter.
 For example, for you to benefit from a salary sacrifice programme then your employer obviously has to be offering such a programme.
 (In our next piece on company car financing, we will look at what involvement in a salary sacrifice programme means for employers.)

 As with any means of funding a new car, there’s no one-size-fits-all answer.
 The right choice for you will depend on your personal financial situation and your own driving requirements.
-If salary sacrifice sounds like it could work for you, our partners at Tusker would be delighted to hear from you.

 As with all financial considerations, you should think about your personal situation and, if in doubt, consult a financial adviser to explore all your options before making a decision.

 This article was originally published in March 2021.
 Last updated April 2023.